walle45611/django-admin-customization/README.md

     (venv)$ python manage.py runserver
     ```

-1. Your Django admin site should be accessible at [http://localhost:8000/secretadmin/](http://localhost:8000/secretadmin/).
+1. Your Django admin site should be accessible at [http://localhost:8000/secretadmin/](http://localhost:8000/secretadmin/).# django-admin-customization